puppetlabs-toy-chest/razor-server/doc/api.md

 The permissible settings for the `configuration` hash depend on the broker type and are declared in the broker type's `configuration.yaml`.

+### Delete broker

+A broker can be deleted by posting its name to the `/spec/delete_broker`
+command:

+    {
+      "name": "small",
+    }

+If the broker is used by a policy, the attempt to delete the broker will fail.

 ### Create tag

 To create a tag, clients post the following to the `/spec/create_tag`